FortiGate

 Nturbo Limitations.

-Interfaces which are involved on the firewall policies must have device identification disabled.
+Interfaces that are involved in the firewall policies must have device identification disabled. - Session helpers:

-All the sessions which are being handled by session helpers cannot be offloaded to Nturbo.
+All the sessions that are being handled by session helpers cannot be offloaded to Nturbo. - Proxy-based features:

-Proxy based applications such as proxy AV should not be enabled on the firewall policies.
+Proxy-based applications such as proxy Antivirus should not be enabled on the firewall policies.

-As of 6.2.0 also, firewall policies involved in traffic should be configured in flow based inspection mode.
+As of 6.2.0 also, firewall policies involved in traffic should be configured in flow-based inspection mode. - Protocols:

-Protocols other than TCP, UDP cannot be offloaded to Nturbo.
+Protocols other than TCP, and UDP cannot be offloaded to Nturbo.